anvlkv/a-nvlkv-xyz/content/portfolio/take_it_easy/index.md

 hero="take_it_easy.jpeg"
 +++

 Textile collage of cyclist with their intestines attached to the bike gear.
-Rough embroidery on their back stitches together the collage and suggests to take it easy.
+Rough embroidery on their back stitches together the collage and suggests to "take it easy".

+{{assetGallery()}}